 Not sure if the course is suitable for you or if you will like the content?
 The course is built on thousands of hours of studying, teaching and researching how to learn and teach Chinese.
 I’m confident the course is good, but we’re all different, and what if it doesn’t work for you?

 Don’t worry!
-I have a 30-day money-back guarantee, which means that if you enroll in the course and then find that you don’t like it, I’ll give you your money back.
-After all, the goal is to help you improve the way you learn, and if I can’t achieve that goal, I’ll return your money, no questions asked.
+I have a 30-day money-back guarantee, meaning if you enrol in the course and find that you don’t like it, I’ll give you your money back.
+After all, the goal is to help you improve how you learn, and if I can’t achieve that goal, I’ll return your money, no questions asked.

 What do I need to make full use of the course?